 Our Catholic Journey

 We believe that every child is a unique gift from God.
-Our focus is to foster the spiritual, intellectual, emotional,and moral growth of each individual child.
+Our focus is to foster the spiritual, intellectual, emotional, and moral growth of each child.
 Our teachers work to build a positive classroom community where students know they belong and where the teachers know their students as learners.

-All students in the primary grades will participate in weekly Mass,and Stations of the Cross during Lent.
-Second grade students are properly prepared to receive the Sacraments of First Reconciliation and First Eucharist.
+All students in the primary grades will participate in weekly Mass, and Stations of the Cross during Lent.
+Second-grade students are properly prepared to receive the Sacraments of First Reconciliation and First Holy Communion.

 Intermediate Grades 3-5

-With a solid academic foundation in place the intermediate grades is also when the students begin to take on more responsibility for the school community by participating in the Buddy Programs at various levels, giving the students personal satisfaction from contributing to the broader community, all while developing leadership skills and the sharing of their gifts and talents.
+With a solid academic foundation in place, the intermediate grades are also when the students begin to take on more responsibility for the school community by participating in the buddy programs at various levels, giving the students personal satisfaction from contributing to the broader community, all while developing leadership skills and the sharing of their gifts and talents.

 All intermediate students participate in weekly Mass, Stations of the Cross during Lent, and are expected to participate more fully in the weekly Mass through leading the rosary, readings, prayers of the faithful, and the children’s choir.
 Fifth graders are invited to expand their contribution to the Mass as altar servers.